Desecration of the dead is as old as war itself

 The prohibition against desecrating the battlefield dead is almost as old as war itself.

-In Homer's "Iliad," Achilles kills Hector and refuses to allow for a proper burial.
+In Homer's "Iliad," the epic poem about the Trojan War, which may have occurred in the 12th century B.C., Achilles kills Hector and refuses to allow for a proper burial.
 He relents after Zeus sends word that Achilles "tempts the wrath of heaven too far" with his desire to "vent his mad vengeance on the sacred dead."

 In the 7th century, Abu Bakr, father-in-law of the prophet Muhammad and Islam's first caliph, issued 10 rules to his people for their guidance on the battlefield.
 Among them: "You must not mutilate dead bodies."